 How can we wrap this up then?
 Well, personally, I think the main four of the Addams Family are just different expressions of the same character.
 Make Wednesday (more) stereotypically male gender, give her more experience, more confidence, make her more comfortable in herself and with others and you have Gomez.

 The answer to the real hypothesis then, could I be like someone who inspired the main characters in The Addams Family?
 Yes, very easily I could.
 That wasn’t my point, though.
-It really was all about the journey – which means that someone, presumably in America, some time before 1938 had a lot of the same character traits as I do.
+It really was all about the journey – which means that someone, probably in America, some time before 1938 had a lot of the same character traits as I do.

-Inherently we know this, of course, but in a society that contains so much pressure to be normal it can be lonely and isolating to find yourself outside of that.
+We know this, of course, but in a society that contains so much pressure to be normal it can be lonely and isolating to find yourself outside of that.
 This can be particularly true when you’re younger.
 If you relate to anything I’ve said here know you’re not alone, we’re actually not that uncommon at all.

 If you’re thinking I’m describing someone you know then hopefully you understand them a little better.
 People are complex, we have different skills and abilities, but we also have different baselines, different ranges of thought that are normal for us.
-Being outside that is unhealthy, but it’s quite possible for someone to be in their normal range and outside of yours.
+Being outside that is unhealthy, but it’s quite normal for someone to be in their normal range and outside of yours.

 Humanity became the dominant species on Earth because of its diversity, adaptability, its ability to communicate and work as teams.
 Our differences are not things to try to hide or normalise out, they’re things we should celebrate.
 The world would be a much better place if we all remembered that.